plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 In this lab, we will not be using fossil information to calibrate divergence times.
 We will assume that the root has age 1.0 and focus on estimating _relative_ divergence times.
 There are several good tutorials on the [RevBayes Tutorials web page](https://revbayes.github.io/tutorials/) that show you how to handle fossil calibration in RevBayes.
 This tutorial is intended to make you aware of all the issues surrounding divergence time estimation so that you have sufficient background to fully appreciate the tutorials on the RevBayes site.

 Let's continue our example by adding some moves that will modify the tree topology and branching times.

-Start by making a copy of your _relaxed.Rev_ script, calling the copy _divtime.Rev_:
+:large_blue_diamond: Start by making a copy of your _relaxed.Rev_ script, calling the copy _divtime.Rev_:

     cp relaxed.Rev divtime.Rev

-Now add the following section just before the section entitled "# Uncorrelated Lognormal relaxed clock":
+:large_blue_diamond: Now add the following section just before the section entitled "# Uncorrelated Lognormal relaxed clock":

     # Tree moves